Ink and Wash

 History

-First used in Chinese art, ink and wash painting was invented by Wang Wei, during the Tang Dynasty (618-907), and after further development the technique spread to Japan around 1350 and peaked in popularity among Japanese artists and calligraphers during the Muromachi era (1338-1573).
+First used in Chinese art, ink and wash painting was invented by Wang Wei, during the era of Tang Dynasty art (618-907), and after further development the technique spread to Japan around 1350 and peaked in popularity among Japanese artists and calligraphers during the Muromachi era (1338-1573).
+For a list of dates in the development of Asian painting, see: Chinese Art Timeline (c.18,000 BCE - present).
 Noted Chinese practitioners include the painters: Bada Shanren, Daqian Jushi, Xu Beihong, Mi Youren and Qi Baishi; while Japanese exponents include: Josetsu, Shubun, Shingei, Oguri Sokei, and Hasegawa Tohaku.
+For more, see: Chinese Painters.
+For styles of painting on the Indian subcontinent, see: Classical Indian Painting (Up to 1150 CE) and Post-Classical Indian Painting (14th-16th Century).

 Style